 As a result the focus of the engineering team in Option has shifted a little in the direction of hardware integration and testing whereby modules and hardware components are integrated into a working device the functionality of which is further enhanced via software and server solutions.
 With regards to the software work, the Company's focus has shifted towards middleware, server and user interface development.
-In line therewith, Option has continued to invest in the build out of different software competencies; content delivery platform (server), policy management, routing software and application development.
+In line therewith, Option has continued to invest in the build out of different software and application development.
 This investment has resulted in the continuous growth of the relative importance of software development in the engineering department.
 However, given the expected evolution of the connection manager business and the requirement to further rationalize costs in the Company, it was decided to close the site in Augsburg and to transfer the remaining connection manager activity to the software team in Leuven.
 This transfer has taken place during the fourth quarter of 2012 and the first quarter of 2013.